Az19mi97/DalilGo_App/README.md

 - **E-number Search:** Users can search the entire database of E-numbers with normalized results.
 - **Image-Based Scanning:** Supports scanning of products via photos from the gallery or live camera feed.
 - **Smart Camera Overlay (live):** Detects and highlights E-numbers in real-time while scanning products.
-- **Detailed Results:** Displays each detected E-number with its origin, dietary suitability (vegan, vegetarian), and halal status.
+- **Detailed Results:** Displays each detected E-number with its origin, dietary suitability (vegan, vegetarian).
 - **Contact Form:** Sends structured messages through Firestore with proper validation, enabling secure user feedback collection.

 ---